node-red/node-red-nodes/hardware/mcp3008/README.md

 You can also select device id 0 or 1 (CE0 or CE1) depending on how you have wired up your device.
 Defaults to CE0.

+And you can also select the SPI bus number 0 or 1 depending on how you have wired up your device.
+Defaults to 0 for spidev0.

 Outputs a numeric `msg.payload` with a range of 0 to 1023, where 0 = 0V and 1023 = 3.3V (assuming you use the default 3.3V voltage reference).

 **Hint**: use a `range` node to adjust the values to the range you want.